-Tiger returns to Riviera where PGA Tour career began
+Tiger Woods returns to Riviera, where PGA Tour career began

 Woods birdied his first hole and thought to himself: ''That's how you want to start off your PGA Tour career.''

-On his second hole, his shot smacked a fence and soon the teenager was 17 shots behind Davis Love III, who lost to Fred Couples in a playoff.
-Woods got caught in the rain without an umbrella and barely made the cut, and then withdrew because of the flu.
+On his second hole, his shot smacked a fence and before long the teenager was 17 shots behind Davis Love III after 36 holes.
+Love eventually lost in a playoff to Fred Couples.

 ''I have so far to go,'' Woods recalled thinking. ''I'm not that good.''

-Note: This story has been corrected to show that Woods got caught in the rain without an umbrella and barely made the cut at Riviera in 2006, not 1992, before withdrawing because of the flu.